BitEU/FENDER/readme.md

    * Once you've selected a file, the "Process File" button will become active.
 Click it to begin the extraction and decoding process.
    * You will see a progress bar and status updates as the application works.
 4. **Get Your Results:**
    * When processing is complete, a success message will appear.
+To parse a new file, click "Clear" and start again.
    * An .xlsx file containing the extracted GPS data will be saved in the **same directory** as your input file.
 The output file will be named based on the original filename and the decoder used (e.g., YourFile\_OnStar.xlsx).

 ## **Advanced Usage & Developer Guide**